FUTURES MARKET OVERVIEW

 US Dollar Index

-The U.S. dollar index advanced to a 20-year high in mid-September as interest rate differential expectations drove the greenback higher.
-Most of the strength was linked to Federal Reserve officials indicating a readiness to take more aggressive steps to bring inflation under control as most inflation measures have come in hotter than expected.
+The U.S. dollar index advanced to a 20-year high in late September as interest rate differential expectations drove the greenback higher.
+Most of the strength was linked to Federal Reserve officials indicating a readiness to take more aggressive steps to bring inflation under control as most inflation measures were coming in hotter than expected.

 The euro currency declined to the lowest level in 20 years in early September, falling to below parity against the U.S. dollar.
-Pressure on the euro was linked to a growing disparity between the European Central Bank and Federal Reserve policies, economic and political concerns, which could make it more difficult for the European Central Bank to tighten monetary policy.
+Pressure on the euro at that time was linked to a growing disparity between the European Central Bank and Federal Reserve policies.

 Futures and options trading involve significant risk of loss and may not be suitable for everyone.
 Therefore, carefully consider whether such trading is suitable for you in light of your financial condition.
 The information and comments contained herein is provided by ADMIS and in no way should be construed to be information provided by ADM.
 The author of this report did not have a financial interest in any of the contracts discussed in this report at the time the report was prepared.
 The information provided is designed to assist in your analysis and evaluation of the futures and options markets.
 However, any decisions you may make to buy, sell or hold a futures or options position on such research are entirely your own and not in any way deemed to be endorsed by or attributed to ADMIS.
 Copyright ADM Investor Services, Inc.